xapian/xapian/xapian-core/docs/quickstart.rst

 -------------------

 Now we show the code for a simple searcher, which will search the database built by the indexer above.
-Again, you can read `an "HTML" formatted version <quickstartsearch.cc.html>`_.
+Again, you can read `an HTML formatted version <quickstartsearch.cc.html>`_.

 The "searcher" presented here is, like the "indexer", simply a small